jadolfbr/alphafold_non_docker/README.md

     will download a reduced version of the databases to be used with the `reduced_dbs` database preset.

-:ledger: **Note: The download directory `<DOWNLOAD_DIR>` should _not_ be a subdirectory in the AlphaFold repository directory.** If it is, the Docker build will be slow as the large databases will be copied during the image creation.

 We don't provide exactly the database versions used in CASP14 – see the [note on reproducibility](#note-on-reproducibility).
 Some of the databases are mirrored